27 Nov 2009

 Kirk now, '09 Baltic Flour Mills, Gateshead

-Kirk has won his battle but keeps warring on; shirked the demons and the yella-fella but he'll never lower his guard.
+Kirk is winning his battle against alcohol, but keeps warring on; shirked the demons and the yella-fella.
 He's unburdening some of his emotional debt by creating a coordinated interface between transplant services, donors and recipients.

 I gave Kirk my hand and he resisted the temptation to be himself, choosing instead to parody a patient he'd observed in rehab.
 As I said, he can't help telling the tale - long may he keep spinning.